Your Local Committee

 - help organisations such as the police, health, and the Council to work together at a local level

-- agree funding for
+- agree Local Funding

 Each committee meets up to four times a year to discuss local issues.
 The meetings follow an agenda of items of local interest and decisions for the area.